-The Platform Digital Austria (PDÖ), which is the Austrian federal government's coordination and strategy committee for eGovernment, formulated some principles for continued fruitful cooperation in the field of eGovernment.
+The Platform Digital Austria (PDÖ), which is the Austrian federal government's coordination and strategy committee for eGovernment, has formulated some principles for continued fruitful cooperation in the field of eGovernment.
 These are included in the short document eGovernment Vision 2020, which is not a legally-binding strategy but sets out the mission statement and basic strategic principles to be followed in the years to come in relation to eGovernment initiatives.
 While the vision and principles of the document still apply, the Austrian government is preparing a new eGovernment strategy.

-Federal eGovernment Strategy
+new Federal eGovernment Strategy 2023 for Austria

-The Federal eGovernment Strategy, which is being revised in a collaborative process with relevant eGovernment stakeholders at national and regional level, pursues an efficient implementation of electronic government services, based on the basic premise that all businesses and citizens must be able to perform all the procedures of public administration quickly and easily, electronically and without any specific technical expertise.
-To achieve this goal, the Austrian eGovernment strategies promoted the involvement of and close cooperation between the federal State, cities and municipalities.
+The Federal eGovernment Strategy 2023 for Austria was adopted on 7 June 2023 by the federal government.
+The strategy was developed in a collaborative process with the relevant eGovernment stakeholders at national and regional level and pursues an efficient implementation of electronic government services.
+It is based on the basic premise that all businesses and citizens must be able to perform all the procedures of public administration quickly and easily, electronically and without any specific technical expertise.
+To achieve this goal, the Federal eGovernment Strategy promotes the involvement of and close cooperation between the federal State, cities and municipalities.
+The first concrete implementation priorities are to be the broad introduction of ID Austria, the interconnection of service portals and the digital sovereignty.